KyleM73/AHHH/README.md

     ./AHHH file.ahhh

-If you aren't using linux you probably either:
+If you aren't using linux you either:
 1. already know how to compile c++ code on your machine, or
 2. should probably use an IDE.
 Here's a pretty good [guide](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/Public/installingACompiler/).